 Was the failure of the BoP on the Macondo well because of material shortcomings?
 If so, were these material shortcomings because it was poorly formulated by its producer or because it was mishandled by its user?
 Was such mishandling due to cost cutting measures by the well owner and/or drill operator, or was it due to the faulty practices of well workers?
 Might government regulations regarding BoP operation be revisited and changed in response?
 Might BoP installation and monitoring practices be changed?
 Might the structure of BoPs be changed?
-Each question opens up further questions, all of which have financial, and therefore accumulatory consequences.
+Each question opens up further questions, all of which have financial, and therefore accumulatory, consequences.
 As well, each question has material indeterminacy built in.
 How might the BoP respond to these changes?
-What will be required to "tame" it and ensure the necessary compliance that will make its use predictable and therefore calculable?
-What will be the future political-economictechnological trajectory of BoPs?
+What will be required to 'tame' it and ensure the necessary compliance that will make its use predictable and therefore calculable?
+What will be the future political-economic-technological trajectory of BoPs?
 What will be the financial consequences?
 How will this impact the control of BP and other oil and oil services companies?

-Early suspicions, confirmed by subsequent investigation, held that the problem of the Deepwater Horizon's BoP was unique rather than endemic.
-This suspicion, along with the expectation that the disaster would not result in widespread, costly changes in deep-water oil exploration practices, is likely the reason the differential decline of other Gulf exploring oil companies was relatively short-lived.
+Early suspicions, confirmed by subsequent investigation, held that the problem of the Deepwater Horizon's BoP were unique rather than endemic.
+This suspicion, along with the expectation that the disaster would not result in widespread, costly changes in deep water oil exploration practices, is likely the reason the differential decline of other Gulf exploring oil companies was relatively short-lived.
 By the end of 2010, these companies would be beating the S&P 500.

-As part of the Deepwater Horizon drilling assemblage, the operation of the BoP-or one channel of its operation-took for granted an experienced, equipped expert who could recognize failures within the drilling assemblage and trigger the various rams capable of closing off the well.
+As part of the Deepwater Horizon drilling assemblage, the operation of the BoP, or one channel of its operation, took for granted a worker-object who could trigger the various rams capable of closing off the well.
 On the one hand, should everything go as planned, then the worker's actions will be black boxed as unfolding in accordance with established and expected routines.
-Owners can have confidence in the obedience of the entire assemblage.
 On the other hand, in expectation that the workers' actions may be disrupted, there are redundancies built into the system that are supposed to automatically trigger the BoP.
-However, these systems assume some prior work by others within the assemblage that are translated into material mechanisms, such as the dual battery systems that are supposed to drive the blind shear rams in the event that communication with the rig is lost.
+However, these systems assume some prior work by other worker-objects translated into material mechanisms, such as the dual battery systems that are supposed to drive the blind shear rams in the event that communication with the rig is lost.
 In the case of the Deepwater Horizon disaster, these batteries had not been properly installed or maintained.

 There are multiple lines along which failures occur, including the regulatory line.
 There was no oversight to ensure that these batteries, and the systems they were to power, were functioning properly.
 Another line passes through the workers who were blamed for the error, but we could follow the line further and possibly find problems with their training or with training manuals.
-Was there a limit to their expertise that could be addressed?
-Perhaps the disaster exposed a gap in the experience of the crew, despite their collective years of operating drilling rigs.
-Might another crew have recognized the problem before it became a disaster?
 The investigation of the disaster constituted a long line of opening black boxes and the quantifications of some market participants would have followed along trying to translate the findings into capitalized values.